-DATING FOSSILS Match the description with the photograph - write the letter on the photograph next to the description in the beige boxes

-1) If each soil layer takes 60 million years to build up, how old is the Trilobite (A)?
-2) Are the Roman coins and pottery old or younger than the Dinosaur eggs (E)?
-3) Which fossil is older Ichthyosaur (C) or T-Rex skull (G)?
-4) Which fossil is the oldest?
+DATING FOSSILS Match the description with the photograph - write the letter on the photograph next to the description in the beige boxes 1) Are the Roman coins and pottery old or younger than the Dinosaur eggs (E)?
+2) Which fossil is older Ichthyosaur (C) or T-Rex skull (G)?
+3) Which fossil is the oldest?

-5) Are the mammoth (I) and the stone tool (H) the same age?
+4) Are the mammoth (I) and the stone tool (H) the same age?